Pitchstep/seth.run/README.md

 Sometimes the navigation bar (introduced in v1.3) doesn't look centered.
 I am investigating this issue and soon publishing a fix.<br>

 ### V1.3
-[General] Added a navigation system to easily browse through the website.
+[General] Added a navigation system to all main pages to easily browse through the website.

 ### V1.202
 [General Bugfix] Fixed FontAwesome icons appearing and disappearing.